travis-ci/docs-travis-ci-com/user/reference/overview.md

 ### Linux: Security and LXD Container

 > These limitations are not applicable if your builds are run on `virt: vm` (virtual machine) environment.
-However, please note that VMs start slower and have fixed computing power assigned compared to containers (LXD).
+However, please note that VMs start more slowly and have fixed computing power assigned compared to containers (LXD).

 #### Access Privileged File Systems